Steward

 A generic Repairs and Maintenance line is not enough.
 The record should say whether the work touched the roof, HVAC, fire system, parking lot, plumbing, elevator, or a general building issue.

-That asset-level structure is what makes future reminders, diligence packets, vendor memory, and spending review possible.
+That asset-level structure is what makes future reminders, diligence reports, vendor memory, and spending review possible.

 Export the history before it is urgent

-The owner should be able to generate a useful packet long before a sale, refi, insurance renewal, or inspection creates panic.
+The owner should be able to generate a useful report long before a sale, refi, insurance renewal, or inspection creates panic.

-Even a partial packet is useful because it exposes gaps: missing certificates, unclear service dates, unknown assets, and vendors that need follow-up.
+Even a partial report is useful because it names what is missing: missing certificates, unclear service dates, unknown assets, and vendors that need follow-up.

 Practical checklist